TreasaRose/MoMA_analysis_project/README.md

    Holds target sales data for each division, enabling performance tracking and comparison.

 5. **US_zips**
-   Geospatial data about US zip codes, which includes city, state, population, and geographic coordinates to support route analysis.
+   Geospatial data about US zip codes includes city, state, population, and geographic coordinates to support route analysis.

 ## Analysis and Insights
 The key areas for analysis in this project are: